-In terms of well – developed industries in Switzerland, tourism is certainly one of them.
-Switzerland is home of numerous lakes, mountain villages, cities with medieval quarters and many popular tourist landmarks.
+One of the most developed industries in Switzerland is the tourism landscape.
+Switzerland is home to numerous eye-catching lakes, mountain villages, cities with medieval quarters among many other popular tourist landmarks.
 It should come as no surprise that many entrepreneurs are interested in opening a hotel or creating a successful hotel chain in Switzerland.

 If you are interested in opening a hotel in Switzerland, here are some of the things that you should keep in mind: